blurrycontour/zuul-gerrit/doc/source/drivers/gerrit.rst

       This takes a list of approvals in the same format as :attr:`pipeline.trigger.<gerrit source>.require-approval` but
-      will fail to enter the pipeline if there is a matching approval.
+      the item will fail to enter the pipeline if there is a matching approval.

 Reporter Configuration
 ----------------------